edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 ## Configuring individual services

 All default configuration files are shipped with the snap inside $SNAP/config, however because $SNAP isn't writable, all of the config files are copied during snap installation (specifically during the install hook, see snap/hooks/install in this repository) to $SNAP_DATA/config.

-!!!
-Note
-    As the core-config-seed was removed as part of the Geneva release, services self-seed their configuration on startup.
-This means that if a service is started by default in the snap, the only way to change configuration is to use the Consul UI or kv REST API.
-Services that aren't started by default (see above) will pickup any changes made to their config files when enabled.

 ```
 $ sudo snap restart edgexfoundry